 Many specialist running shops will carry out a gait analysis on your feet which will ensure that you are fitted with shoes that correctly support you.
 Once you start running you will find that you have far more energy, particularly the next day.

-Book an IV therapy session
+Book an IV Therapy Session

 If you are feeling tired or lacking in energy, IV therapy may help.
 Several vitamins plus amino acids are administered intravenously.
-This type of therapy is very popular with athletes and exercise enthusiasts but can have just as much of an impact for those in need of an energy boost.
+This type of therapy is very popular with athletes and exercise enthusiasts but can have just as much of an impact on those in need of an energy boost.

 If your tiredness is a result of chronic fatigue syndrome or fibromyalgia, for example, alternative vitamins and minerals can be given.